HUMANIKA-ORG/pmbwebsite/README.md

     </p>

     ```
-    GRANT hakakses ON namatable TO pengguna;
+    GRANT hakakses ON namatable TO pengguna
     ```

     <h1>Mengijinkan semua hak ases kepada pengguna</h1>
     ```
-    GRANT ALL PRIVILEGES ON *.* TO 'namauser'@'hostname';
+    GRANT ALL PRIVILEGES ON *.* TO 'namauser'@'hostname'
     ```

     <h1>Melepas hak ases dari pengguna</h1>
     ```
-    REVOKE hakases ON namatable FROM pengguna;
+    REVOKE hakases ON namatable FROM pengguna
     ```

     <h1>Melepas semua hak ases dari pengguna</h1>
     ```
-    REVOKE ALL PRIVILEGES ON *.* FROM 'namauser'@'hostname';
+    REVOKE ALL PRIVILEGES ON *.* FROM 'namauser'@'hostname'
     ```